How To Shock a Pool Like a Professional

 Preparation

 Before you begin shocking your pool, taking a few safety precautions is important.
 First, shut off all power sources before entering the pool area.
-Wearing protective gear such as goggles, gloves, and rubber-soled shoes is also important while working with pool chemicals.
+Wearing protective gear such as goggles, latex or nitrile gloves, and rubber-soled shoes is also important while working with pool chemicals.
 You’ll also want to be sure to gather the necessary supplies before beginning the process.
 Don’t forget to check and make sure you have the appropriate amount of pool shock and a level testing kit on hand as well.

 Testing the Pool Water